 6) Using a caulking gun and a lap sealant tube, apply 1/4″ bead of lap caulk around the patch edge.

 The video below will demonstrate this process in great detail.
-This video was taken during a winter-time rubber roof repair with light snow / drizzle.
-So if you are doing a cold weather or a light drizzle repair job we highly recommend you watch this.
+It was taken during a winter-time repair job on an EPDM rubber membrane that was covered with light snow / drizzle.
+So if you are doing a cold weather or a light drizzle repair job, I highly recommend you watch this.